Lake Tahoe Travel Guide

 For a holiday at Lake Tahoe, visitors can fly in to the nearby Reno/Tahoe Airport, or drive on all-weather highways from Reno, Sacramento, San Francisco and Los Angeles in just a few hours, for a dose of fun in the pure mountain air.

-Lake Tahoe's winter wonderland offers perfect powder, groomed snow covers the slopes from November through to April.
+Lake Tahoe's winter wonderland offers perfect powder, and groomed snow covers the slopes from November through to April.
 The snow can be enjoyed at any of 15 alpine and 13 cross-country ski areas, encompassing world-renowned ski resorts.
-At South Lake the best known are Sierra, Kirkwood and Heavenly, all offering steep, deep and scenic runs; on the North Shore is Squaw Valley and Alpine Meadows.
+At South Lake the best-known areas are Sierra, Kirkwood and Heavenly, all offering steep, deep and scenic runs; on the North Shore is Squaw Valley and Alpine Meadows.
 The total ski terrain of more than 17,500 acres offers hundreds of runs catering for all levels of skiers and boarders, from powder in the trees, moguls and open bowls to perfect corduroy cruisers.
 Some of the area's more famous runs provide adrenalin-pumping challenges for advanced skiers.
 All the resorts offer ski instruction and child-care facilities.

 There is an abundance of shops in the holiday resorts and towns around Lake Tahoe, and it is easy to explore them all by making use of the free trolley shuttles and cheap surface transportation options in the area.
 Great bargains are to be had at the various factory shops in South Lake Tahoe, situated at the junction of Highway 50 and 89.
 The bustling Swiss-style Cobblestone Center in the centre of Tahoe City and The Boatworks Mall at Tahoe City Marina, North Lake Boulevard, are treasure-troves of interesting stores and galleries.
 Good buys in the area are gold and silver jewellery, Native American art, crafts, gifts and souvenirs, and of course, outdoor recreational clothing and equipment.